 What you must do to get covered care

 It depends on the type of care you need.
-First, you and each covered family member should choose a primary care provider.
+First, you and each family member must choose a primary care provider.
 This decision is important since your primary care provider provides or arranges for most of your health care.